LSSTDESC/desc-howto-python-package/docs/index.md

 	mkdir tests/<package> # This is where your tests go mkdir docs
 	mkdir .github
-	mkdir .github/workflows # This is where the github actions go
+	mkdir .github/workflows # This is where the GitHub actions go

-Add the python packaging and configuration stuff, you can copy then from this package to get started.
+Add the python packaging and configuration stuff, you can copy these files from this package to get started.

 	pyproject.toml # required